darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 http://en.wikipedia.org/wiki/Principles_of_Compiler_Design#mediaviewer/File:Green_Dragon_Book_%28front%29.jpg
 Of course, there's copyright, besides it being kind of a distraction.]

-To resolve the riddle, let's make a self-reliant genie---I mean, a small compiler able to compile itself.
-We'll write it in and for a subset of Python 3, adequate to clear, direct coding without demanding too much to implement.
+In this chapter, we will make a self-reliant genie---that is, a small compiler able to compile itself.
+We'll write it in and for a subset of Python 3.
 The result---call it Tailbiter---will be a toy, but less of a toy than usual in an introduction: besides the self-compiling, it'll include some details of debugging support.
-To make room for these emphases, let's drop the whole topic of optimization---in plainer terms, of making the output code less stupid.
+To make room for these emphases, we will ignore the topic of optimization---or, in plainer terms, of making the output code less stupid.

-When we're done we'll find it all to be done with no trick, no powerful new principle: you'll need to be comfortable with recursion over a tree, with nested functions, and with reading a program dependent on some built-in Python libraries and types that I'll survey but not delve into.
+All you'll need to follow along is comfort with recursion over a tree, nested functions, and reading a program dependent on some built-in Python libraries and types that I'll survey but not delve into.

-[XXX Just drop the above paragraph, I think.
-Older thoughts: Drop the mention of nested functions?
-I'm afraid it might scare people away who could get something out of this.
-But I don't want to overpromise accessibility either, not after the cries of despair over Udacity CS212.
-A similar potential hurdle is this being just generally more tightly coded than some are used to, like CS212 again.
-I'd like to acknowledge that reading code isn't easy---note how I already implied thinking my code is "clear and direct", how conceited---and encourage readers anyway.
-Implying it's clear and simple, when it's at least intricate and likely difficult, gets offputting.
-Warning that it's all elite and stuff is also offputting.
-Help?
-I guess the smallest change is from "adequate to clear, direct coding" to "adequate to code in".
-A pity to make it blander that way.
-Blah, overthinking!]

-This chapter's goal of self-hosting escapes a textbook's core concerns of generating smarter code, for more language features, with more useful errors.
-Thus it's understandable when most textbooks don't spell out a self-hosting compiler: instead you may get a smaller toy in the first chapter, then many intricate chapters on each piece of the full-scale ones used by hundreds of thousands of programmers.
-You might well start with the smaller toy; but in between such and the likes of Clang and GCC, a simple real compiler like Python's can offer engineering lessons too---and I'll try to model some of them in miniature.
-Most of all, I want to show a real(ish) compiler as just another program you can read and mess with.
+So, where do we start?

-When I began, I knew about compilers but not the Python virtual machine which we're targeting.
-Right away I hit the first snag the textbooks don't show you: inadequate documentation.
-We'll respond by building in stages, from a seed just capable of turning the simplest source code into working bytecode, learning from each stage how to grow into the next.
-Start with an example of our input and our output: a trivial program, from its source text to parsed syntax and then to runnable bytecode.
+When I began this project, I knew quite a bit about how to write a compiler, but not very much about the Python virtual machine which we're targeting.
+Right away I hit the first snag the textbooks don't talk about: inadequate documentation.

+We'll respond to this challenge by building in stages, from a seed just capable of turning the simplest source code into working bytecode, learning from each stage how to grow into the next.
+Start with an example of our input and our
+output: a trivial program, from its source text to parsed syntax and then to runnable bytecode.
+This technique of 'growing' your program in small stages is a useful one when working in an uncertain domain.

 ## The input: an abstract syntax tree